tycooon/memery/README.md

 # => {:x_70318201388120=>{[1]=>2, [2]=>4, [3]=>6}, :x_70318184636620=>{[2]=>2}}
 ```

-Note how both method's return values are cached separately and don't interfere with each other.
+Note how both methods' return values are cached separately without interfering with each other.

-The other key difference is that it doesn't change method's signature (no extra `reload` param).
-If you need to get unmemoized result of method, just create an unmemoized version like this:
+Another key difference is that Memery doesn't change the method's signature (no extra `reload` parameter).
+If you need an unmemoized result, simply create an unmemoized version of the method:

 ```ruby
 memoize def users